project-oak/silveroak/kami/icestick-counter/README.md

 The counter controls four LEDs on the board which are made to flash in the binary sequence 0..7 and a push-button switch on the board is used to reset the counter back to 0.
 The entire flow from circuit extraction from Coq to FPGA bitstream generation can be run by just typing `make` in this directory.
-Typing `make configure` will actually configure a connected ZCU104 FPGA board and start to make the LEDs flash in the 0..7 sequence.
+Typing `make configure` will actually configure a connected iCEstick board and make the LEDs flash in the 0..7 sequence.

 The example we start with is a simple 4-bit counter [Counter.v](Counter.v):
 ```coq